 (If you're in a rush, scroll to the bottom to watch a short summary video about this article).

 1. Use a credit card little and often

 Using credit regularly and responsibly is key to building your score.
 Keeping your credit card active, by spending small amounts and paying your bill off each month, makes you appear more attractive to lenders and can help boost your score.
 This is because it shows you can reliably pay back any money you borrow.

 For a better credit score, try not to use too much of your available credit.
-Keeping your credit card utilisation low, preferably under 50%, shows lenders that you can manage your credit sensibly.
+Keeping your credit card utilisation low, preferably under 30% of your limit, shows lenders that you can manage your credit sensibly.
 You can see how much of your credit you’ve used by logging in to your ClearScore account.

 3. Fix mistakes on your report